sarahwonago/SimplePersonalBlogAPI/README.md

 ```

-5. **Login**: Send a POST request to /api/account/login/ to get access and refresh tokens.
+7. **Login**: Send a POST request to get access and refresh tokens to /api/account/login/ with the following JSON payload:

 ```

 {